flipperdevices/flipper-questions-and-answers/2022-08/August 19th 2022 side A.md

 ### What kind of usage data is pulled from the app, and how specific is it?
 > General anonymous metrics (what parts of the app are being used, what caused the app to crash) are sent.
-> - Again, reigon provisioning doesn't send location data back to Flipper servers.
+> - Again, region provisioning doesn't send location and private data back to Flipper servers.

 ### Looking into new LF RFID system GUI and part of app still in C++, but recently Infrared app was rewritten in plain C. So is there a reason why it should stay in C++ or rewrite is planned for next time, after this PR merged and protocols got all testing?
 > After the current pull request is merged, the app will be rewritten in C. (Update .66 or .67)